-According to the National Fire Protection Association, U.S. fire departments responded to an estimated 369,500 home structure fires in 2013 and these fires caused $7 billion in direct damage.
+According to the National Fire Protection Association, U.S. fire departments responded to an estimated 346,800 home structure fires per year between 2015-2019, and these fires caused $7.3 billion in direct damage.
 The American Red Cross also reports that household fires are the most common disaster in the United States.
 With such a widespread risk, it’s important for property owners to be aware of the top five most common household fire starters.
 After all, knowing which areas in your home are most susceptible to fires and how to prevent them is half the battle!

 The 5 most common household fire starters are:

 This is a place where heat is prevalent and various risks are present for starting a fire.
 Use extreme caution with this surface.
 Grease fires are a different kind of fire and need to be extinguished in a special way.
 There are several kitchen ingredients that can put out grease fires.

 Portable heating and A/C units can produce warmth around the motor and cause the material that is around the unit to catch fire.
 The leading cause of these fires is due to a lack of cleaning.
 The dust build-up on these units is a fire hazard.
 Take care of indoor units and prevent the second most common source of a household fire.

 Electrical equipment causes nine percent of home fires and is preventable with simple steps to reducing the risk.
 Contact your experts at Rainbow Restoration to learn seven ways to prevent an electrical fire in your home.

 This list includes water heaters, ovens, clothes dryers, etc. Appliances account for seven percent of house fires.
 Make sure that all appliances are clean and free from grim and anything else that can catch fire.
 One of the most common appliance fire starters is the clothes dryer.
 Regularly clean the dryer vent to save money and reduce the risk of fire.